 The Lec Dem

-	Amy O is available to speak about living and working as a female artist.
-She enjoys sharing her process and can screen

-	her dance films, performance documentation, or perform a short solo.
-She has been a guest on many discussion panels over

-	the years and enjoys engaging in dialogue around issues in the field.
+Amy O is available to speak about living and working as a dance artist.
+She enjoys sharing her process and can screen her dance films, performance documentation, or perform a short solo.
+She has been a guest on many discussion panels over the years and enjoys engaging in dialogue around issues in the field.

 Past Teaching Residencies, Workshops and Lectures

 Spoleto Festival USA (Charelston)